-The strategy canvas is a central diagnostic tool and an action framework developed by W. Chan Kim and Renée Mauborgne for building a compelling blue ocean strategy.
-It graphically captures, in one simple picture, the current strategic landscape and the future prospects for a company.
+The strategy canvas is a central diagnostic tool and an action framework developed by W. Chan Kim and Renée Mauborgne for getting clear on the current state of play and making your blue ocean move.
+It graphically captures, in one simple picture, the current strategic landscape and the future prospects for an organization.

 © Kim & Mauborgne.
 All rights reserved.

 The strategy canvas serves two purposes:

 - To capture the current state of play in the known market space, which allows users to clearly see the factors that the industry competes on and where the competition currently invests

 - To propel users to action by reorienting their focus from competitors to alternatives and from customers to noncustomers of the industry

 The horizontal axis on the strategy canvas captures the range of factors that an industry competes on and invests in, while the vertical axis captures the offering level that buyers receive across all of these key competing factors.

 The value curve or strategic profile is the basic component of the strategy canvas.
 It is a graphic depiction of a company’s relative performance across its industry’s factors of competition.
 A strong value curve has focus, divergence as well as a compelling tagline.

 Get BLUE OCEAN SHIFT to learn the ins and outs of how to put this tool in practice.
 Pre-order your copy today and get a great selection of bonuses including three-months free access to Blue Ocean Studio™, an online collaborative workspace for applying the blue ocean tools in practice so you can get started today.